File folder sentence building activities for students with autism

 - Make the symbols in the size and type that your students use and understand.

-Then make sure that your student understands the visuals you are using.
+Then make sure that your student understands the visual symbols you are using.
 Make it fun!
 Just let the students request the toys and figures to play with.
 Occasionally give your students access to the toys and say something like, “Sure!
 Take it!”
 You will see if they understand when they are taking what they requested.

 After that, think about where in the sentence to start.
 There are two commonly used methods for teaching students with autism how to do sequential skills.
 And organizing words into a sentence is a sequential skill.
 The graphic shows you two ways of teaching students with limited communication skills.